Getting to El Salvador

 LAS FLORES (East coast)

-The surf hotel in Las Flores overlooks Las Flores Point, just 5 minutes from the small town of El Cuco in the San Miguel province.
+The surf hotel in Las Flores overlooks Las Flores Point is 5 minutes away from the small town of El Cuco in the San Miguel province.

 Playa Las Flores ("Flower Beach") and its three famous right hand point breaks is located right below the hotel!
 The south side of the property offers views of the entire coastline and you can see Honduras and Nicaragua at a distance.